dvrpc/bike-lts/readme.md

 ## Analysis Map
 An update to the [existing](https://www.dvrpc.org/webmaps/BikeStress/) LTS map that will improve performance, add more features and streamline the user experience.
 We will be moving away from the existing AGO platform into a custom solution built with [mapboxgl js](https://docs.mapbox.com/mapbox.js/api/v3.3.1/) and custom vector tiles.

+## Review Notes
+- change magenta on the connectivity magenta jawn to a color that works better w/brown (magenta makes brown look red)
+- change last connectivity scene zoom to Camden County bounds
+- try some kind of downward arrow on splash page to indicate scrolling